cmendez20/notes/topics/100_days_of_code.md

 I graduated from UT Austin today, virtually of course.
 Anyways, I updated my portfolio website today with the template.
 It's looking pretty good actually, very mobile-responsive too.
 Finally, I started Wes Bos Beginner JavaScript course.
 Let's see how it goes.
 (P.S.
 I uninstalled pop os and moved back to windows on my main laptop)

+### Day 4: May 27, 2020

+Haven't updated my progress in a while.
+I can assure you that I did code these past few days, but I never wrote about my progress and that's something that I want to improve upon.
+I feel that writing down my progress is important because then I can look back and see how far I've come and what I've done so far.
+For instance, I look back these few days and try to remember what exactly I did, but I just can't remember.
+I believe that I tutorial-hopped between different JavaScript courses such as Andrew Mead's Modern JS Bootcamp, Wes Bos JS for Beginners, and even purchased a new course on Udemy from Colt Steele!
+Realizing that I was getting nowhere, I refunded the udemy course, and stuck to the JS curriculum on freeCodeCamp.
+Currently, I am learning basic JavaScript syntax.
+I started this section yesterday and went through a good 80% of the curriculum.
+Tomorrow, I hope to finish the section and start the ES6 portion of the JavaScript curriculum.

+### Day 5: May 28, 2020